rihntek/Elytra-Client/README.md

 * `antigrab` - Disables item grabbing.
 * `elytraon` - Initializes and starts elytra.
 * `elytraoff` - Uninitializes and unloads dll.

+You can inject this using process hacker, insane injector, dll injector, anything really that works for you.